Concordium/concordium.github.io/source/shared/smart-contracts/references/schema-json.rst

 ``Amount``
 ----------

-Supplied as a JSON string in micro GTU.
-Example of 42 GTU:
+Supplied as a JSON string in micro CCD.
+Example of 42 CCD:

 .. code-block:: json